 Please keep in mind:

-Aircraft "conventional" or "legacy" arrival procedures into MSP or its satellites (ANE, STP, FCM, etc.) can expect descent instructions from Minneapolis Center.
+Pilots operating non-jet aircraft into MSP and all types of aircraft into MSP Satellite Airports (ANE, STP, FCM, etc.) should file and expect to fly "conventional" or "legacy" arrival procedures.
 These aircraft are typically issued "descend at pilot's discretion, maintain FL240".
 It is imperative that pilots do not descend immediately when issued this instruction, but rather descend at the computed top of descent in order to meet hard altitude restrictions.

 Once reaching the low Minneapolis Center sector, aircraft will be issued a crossing restriction in line with the altitude restrictions published on the chart.
 If a speed restriction is assigned, aircraft are expected to meet the assigned speed by the crossing restriction.